Ravinia Park station

 Ravinia Park is a seasonal station on Metra's Union Pacific North Line located in Highland Park, Illinois.
-The station serves the Ravinia Festival, and trains only stop at the Ravinia Park station during concert season.
+The station serves the Ravinia Festival and trains only stop at the Ravinia Park station during concert season.
 Ravinia Park is 20.9 mi away from Ogilvie Transportation Center, the southern terminus of the Union Pacific North Line.
-In Metra's zone-based fare system, Ravinia Park is located in zone E. (Metra honors dated concert e-tickets as a train fare to Ravinia on concert days.)
+In Metra's zone-based fare system, Ravinia Park is located in zone 3.
+Metra also honors dated concert e-tickets as a train fare to Ravinia on concert days.
 Ravinia Park has two side platforms which serve two tracks.
 Ravinia Park is the only seasonal station in the Metra system.